 Explore our list of additional resources and services:

 Securing a home you can finally call your own will take more than searching for a home or mortgage.
-Explore our tips to help you confidently navigate the home buying process with the resources and support you deserve.
+Explore our tips to help you confidently navigate the home buying process with relevant resources and valuable support.

 1. Know Your Credit Score And Improve It If Needed

-You can repair your credit score by paying off debt, paying your bills on time and disputing errors on your credit report.
+Strategies to improve or fix your credit score can include, paying off debt, paying your bills on time and disputing errors on your credit report.
 You can also hire a credit repair professional to help you fix your credit.

-2. Work Through Your Budget And Know What You’re Looking For
+2. Set A Budget And Know What You’re Looking For

 Keep these extra tips in mind throughout the home buying process:

-• Ask the right questions: Before meeting with a mortgage lender or REALTOR®, have a list of questions ready to ask them.
-If you need help figuring out the right questions to ask, check out these resources:
+• Ask the right questions: Before meeting with a mortgage lender or REALTOR®, prepare a list of questions to ask them.
+Ask questions about mortgage loans, including available loan options, monthly payment amounts, credit score qualifications and income requirements.

-• Get preapproved: Preapproval can help you establish a realistic housing budget and speed up the home purchase.
+• Get preapproved: Mortgage preapproval, also called initial mortgage approval, can help establish a realistic housing budget and speed up the home purchase.

 • Pay for a home inspection: Don’t skip the home inspection.
-The upfront cost to uncover potentially significant and costly conditions in a home can save you thousands in the long run.
+The upfront cost to potentially uncover significant and costly conditions in a home may save you thousands in the long run.
 If the home requires extensive repairs, you may be able to negotiate a lower price.

 • Research additional programs: If you’re an older adult, veteran, first-time home buyer or a lower-income borrower, look at additional programs beyond those that exclusively serve home buyers with disabilities.